Stay-At-Home Order Lifted Monday For Southern California

-LOS ANGELES (CBSLA) — California’s regional stay-at-home order has been lifted because of a marked improvement in the state’s battle against the coronavirus, state officials announced Monday morning.
+LOS ANGELES (CBSLA) — Gov. Gavin Newsom announced California’s regional stay-at-home order has been lifted because of a marked improvement in the state’s battle against the coronavirus.

 The order was lifted for the regions of Southern California, the San Joaquin Valley and the Bay Area.